Read This First

 Prompt 2: Can we say that methodological naturalism is grounded by its explanatory track record?

-The central claim is this: We can assert that methodological naturalism is grounded by its explanatory track record, and this assertion is supported by several key points.
+In plain terms: We can assert that methodological naturalism is grounded by its explanatory track record, and this assertion is supported by several key points.

 Methodological naturalism bases its investigations on empirical evidence and testable hypotheses.
 The success of this approach is evident in the vast accumulation of knowledge and understanding about the natural world that has been achieved through scientific inquiry.
 This empirical success demonstrates the effectiveness of methodological naturalism in providing reliable explanations for natural phenomena.